WAI WEBSITE DESIGN

 Members can access public and member pages, and admins can access "admin" pages.
 Each AA group chooses which pages to have on its site.
 Public pages, when accessed by a member, may have added capabilities or content; e.g., a calendar may permit members to make updates or see member-only content.
 Providing members with choices, access, and information, while protecting them and the site, is a primary design feature.

-Virtually all site elements — logo, splash image, menus, pages -- are database-driven.
-Page or content changes are made by updating the database or a user-supplied file (via an admin page of the site itself).
+Virtually all site elements—logo, splash image, menus, pages—are database-driven.
+Page or content changes are made by updating the database or a user-supplied file (via an admin page).

 Resources — documents, images, links, site content - can be uploaded by any member, if so desired.
-Or, a site can allow uploads but require a trusted servant (admin) to review and "activate" it.
-Or, a site can have only admins update site content.
+Or, a site can allow uploads but require an admin user to review and "activate" it.
+Or a site may only have admins update site content.

 Groups & Roles (committees, secretary, GSR, etc) — can be defined and assigned/reassigned to member(s).
 Content (PDFs, images, etc) may be uploaded and publically shared or restricted to a group or role.
 Groups and roles support AA principles (service rotation, delegated authority, autonomy, anonymity, group conscience).
 Members control their personal data and visibility via a member profile.
 Members (will) control email from the site by opting in/out of emails or SMS "alerts" (alerts are intended mainly for admin notification).